China Initiative: National Institutes of Health involvement

 In 2018, Wuyuan Lu, a professor at the University of Maryland's Institute of Human Virology (IHV), was contacted by a senior university research administrator regarding his failure to "disclose outside research support, relevant affiliations and foreign components," as well as alleged use of his NIH grant to support work in China.
 Lu assumed this had to do with his acknowledgement of Chinese co-author contributions and the Chinese institutions that had funded them in sections of papers even though NIH grants were not used in any of their efforts.
-Lu stated that the opposite was true and that the Chinese funds and contributions, which not only did IHV approve but also promoted in its newsletters, had benefited IHV work.
+Lu stated that the opposite was true and that the Chinese funds and contributions, which not only IHV approved but also promoted in its newsletters, had benefited IHV's work.
 Lu said that he did not believe there was any conflict of interest and that even if he had, he "wouldn't have known where, how, and what to disclose due to lack of clear guidelines."
 After submitting this information, Lu was not contacted for another 15 months, after which he was told NIH required more information.
 NIH requested English and Mandarin copies of contracts Lu had signed with Chinese institutions, such as Shanghai Medical College, Fudan University.
-However Lu responded that he could not provide what did not exist.
+However, Lu responded that he could not provide what did not exist.
 Lu resigned in August 2020 and now works at Fudan.

 NIH alleged that Yue Xiong, who worked on protein degradation at UNC, had comingled his NIH grant with Chinese institutions and that he had a contract with Fudan containing language regarding intellectual property rights.
 Xiong denied the allegations, which were never specifically listed, and said he did not remember signing a contract.
 Cyr stated that NIH would not accept an inconclusive investigation report and kept pushing to dig deeper to support their narrative.
 According to Brian Strahl, chair of the medical school's department of biochemistry and biophysics, he was repeatedly told that UNC's NIH grants worth almost $1 billion were jeopardized if Xiong was not immediately removed.
 On 27 May 2020, Xiong was told that he had two days to resign or be fired.
 He was told that if he fought the allegations, "things won't end well for you."
-Several of Xiong's colleagues sent letters to the chancellor to reverse the decision but received no answer.
+Several of Xiong's colleagues sent letters to the chancellor to reverse the decision, but received no answer.

 Kun-Liang Guan, a biochemist professor then at the University of Michigan, Ann Arbor (UM), worked with Xiong.
 He recalled that when he joined UCSD in 2007, his superiors "were fully aware and very supportive of the collaboration" and had even offered to set up a video conference link to facilitate communication with Fudan.
-In 2019, he was banned from applying for NIH funding for 2 years after UCSD decided he had violated its code of conduct by not disclosing researching support from foreign sources.
-Guan's lab shrunk substantially as a result.
+In 2019, he was banned from applying for NIH funding for 2 years after UCSD decided he had violated its code of conduct by not disclosing research support from foreign sources.
+Guan's lab shrank substantially as a result.